 What Cytokines Do

 Cytokines are a family of many small proteins that are found throughout your dog’s body.
 They’re synthesized by a broad range of cells.
 These include immune cells, endothelial cells, fibroblasts and stromal (connective tissue) cells.

 There are many different cytokines, and they activate each other in a range of different sequences, called cytokine cascades.

 The key point here is that cytokines have many different functions, and they affect your dog’s body in many ways.
 Each cytokine is not a one-trick pony.
 It’s a multifunctional substance that’s involved in regulating multiple physiological functions in multiple sites of action in your dog’s body.

-So, what about IL 31, the cytokine that Cytopoint targets in dogs?
+So, what about IL 31?
+That’s cytokine that Cytopoint targets in dogs.

 IL 31 also regulates homeostasis of the cells that create red blood cells.
 And it’s involved in the regulation of connective tissues.
 So, blocking it may contribute to the development of diseases like IMHA (immune-mediated hemolytic anemia) and neuro-fascial pain.

 IL 31 is thought to be important in the link between the immune and sensory nervous systems.
 It plays a role in the proliferation and differentiation of cells in the body.
 So … blocking it may cause immune system dysregulation.
 This makes me wonder if it could even cause or accelerate tumor growth.

 When the body is out of balance, then IL 31 levels are elevated.
 This plays a role in triggering the chronic itch of atopy (allergies).
 And that’s why the drug company made the medicine.

 In their infinite wisdom, they decided that because injecting dogs with IL 31 made them itchy, then to turn that cytokine off (with the monoclonal antibody) would be the magic bullet to “cure” allergies in dogs safely.